liuxing3169/edx-wagtail/docs/INSTALL-STEP-BY-STEP.md

     python cms/manage.py migrate
     deactivate
     ```
+5. Change the value of 'SECRET_KEY' in '/cms/cms/settings/base.py' and 'cms/cms/settings/dev.py' to yourself.
+And change the value of 'ALLOWED_HOSTS' in 'cms/cms/settings/production.py' as what you actually use.
-5. Add wagtail to supervisor
+6. Add wagtail to supervisor
     ```
     cd /edx/app/supervisor/conf.available.d
     touch wagtail.conf